Introducing ɳClaw Web, your AI assistant from any browser

 The web client has no backend of its own.
 It connects directly to the WebSocket endpoint on your nself server via the nself-claw plugin.
 Conversations and memory live in your Postgres database.
 The client is stateless between visits except for the server URL in local storage.

-Source is at github.com/nself-org/claw under the MIT license.
+Source is at github.com/nself-org/nclaw under the MIT open-source terms.
 Deploy anywhere Next.js runs.

 Get started